UK Independence Party leader Nigel Farage has hailed his party's "steady progress" in the local elections.

 "We hoped and expected to get two seats, but this has cost us dear.
 It is a lesson hard learned."

-UKIP's better-than-expected performance came after over remarks appearing to link the UKIP's poll success to the decline of the BNP.
+UKIP's better-than-expected performance came after undefined over remarks appearing to link the UKIP's poll success to the decline of the BNP.

 Conservative co-chair Baroness Warsi said it was "interesting" how an increase in the number of UKIP candidates had coincided with a drop in BNP candidates.
 This prompted claims from UKIP's chairman that the Conservatives were "very scared" of his party.